Battles Without Honor and Humanity (film): Plot

-In 1946 Kure, war veteran Shozo Hirono is sent to prison after shooting a sword-wielding yakuza who assaulted his friend.
-He befriends and becomes sworn brothers with another prisoner, Doi Family member Hiroshi Wakasugi, who arranges for Yoshio Yamamori, Patriarch of the Yamamori Family, to bribe the prison warden and get him released.
-Hirono and his gang of fellow ex-soldiers - Tetsuya Sakai, Seiichi Kanbara, Uichi Shinkai, Masakichi Makihara, and Shuji Yano - then join the Yamamori Family by swearing loyalty to the boss and to each other.
-Wakasugi's boss, Patriarch Doi, serves as an official witness to the ceremony, along with Kenichi Okubo, Patriarch of the powerful Okubo Family.
+In 1946 Kure, World War II veteran Shozo Hirono is sent to prison for 12 years after shooting and killing a sword-wielding yakuza for assaulting his friend, Shinichi Yamagata.
+After a prison brawl, Hirono is sent into solitary confinement together with another prisoner, Hiroshi Wakasugi of the Doi Family, whom he befriends.
+They quickly become sworn brothers and make a blood oath.
+Wakasugi attempts harakiri in order to get released, and promises Hirono that, if he survives the attempt, he will arrange for Yoshio Yamamori, head of the Yamamori Family, to bribe the prison warden and get him released early.
+Hirono gets released, and his gang of fellow ex-soldiers – Tetsuya Sakai, Seiichi Kanbara, Uichi Shinkai, Masakichi Makihara, and Shuji Yano – then join the Yamamori Family by swearing their loyalty and drinking sake during a ceremony.
+Wakasugi's boss, Patriarch Doi, serves as an official witness to the ceremony, along with Kenichi Okubo, patriarch of the powerful Okubo Family.

 Three years later, in 1949, Hirono gets into a fight with a man named Toru Ueda at a gambling den.
-Since Ueda is a blood relative of Okubo's, Hirono commits yubitsume in apology to Okubo.
+Since Ueda is a blood relative of Okubo's, Hirono commits yubitsume in apology.
 Okubo accepts, but asks Yamamori to take Ueda into his family and perform a favor for corrupt politician Shigeto Nakahara by eliminating a vote for his rival Shoichi Kanamaru, who is supported by the Doi Family in a political dispute over allotment of public resources.
-Sakai kidnaps one of Kanamaru's allies before the vote, allowing Nakahara's side to win, and goes into hiding afterwards.
-Doi finds out due to Kanbara bragging about it while drinking and beats him severely, then goes after Yamamori.
-However, out of loyalty to Hirono, Wakasugi stops Doi from killing Yamamori and a deal is brokered: Wakasugi will become a guest member of the Yamamori Family while Kanbara takes his place in the Doi Family.
+Sakai kidnaps and threatens one of Kanamaru's allies before the vote, allowing Nakahara's side to win, and goes into hiding afterwards.
+Doi finds out due to Kanbara bragging about it while drinking and beats him severely, then goes after Yamamori to kill him.
+However, out of loyalty to Hirono, Wakasugi stops Doi from killing Yamamori and a deal is temporarily brokered: Wakasugi will become a guest member of the Yamamori Family while Kanbara takes his place in the Doi Family.